Death of a Marriage and Being Happy After a Divorce

 Related Reading: 9 Important Tips When Moving On After Divorce

 Was I not supposed to be mourning the death of a marriage sartorially?
 Was I to put on a brave face/shirt, and all that jazz?
-Strange, because there was a growing contingent (many of my own kith and kin amongst them) who were of the opinion that I had acted hastily in leaving my marriage.
+Strange, because there was a growing contingent (many of my kin and kin amongst them) who believed that I had acted hastily in leaving my marriage.
 Like Mom, they too went, “Why?”
 I would have thought sober colors would have been the thing to rouse sympathy in those quarters.
+But I didn’t ask.
+I don’t ask anything these days.
+Before you find happiness after divorce, you have to find clarity.

-The death of a marriage…
+The Death of a Marriage…

 Visible.
 That’s the keyword.
 I will let people know only as much as I want them to know.
 The rest is mine, all mine.
 Mine to store away, to pick at like it’s a virulent scab, to bring out from the darkness, to examine and then return to its confines.
 The death of a marriage is not for public consumption.
 It’s my marriage or the end of it, and I’ll obsess about it as much as I choose.

-When I went home for a quick hot lunch, the flower looked even lovelier in the afternoon sunshine.
+When I went home for a quick hot lunch, the flowers looked even lovelier in the afternoon sunshine.
 I bent down to sniff it.
 Nope, no fragrance.
 Still, it was quite the most stunning flower I had ever seen.
 And it filled me with a sense of inexplicable joy.

 Related Reading: The Best Divorce Advice For Women